timepp/deno_web_app/README.md

-# Deno Web app
+# DenoUI: Developing Native Applications with a Modern Tech Stack

-Building native applications using modern tech stack:
+- **Modern**: Build with modern web technologies for a responsive user interface.

-- Use web technologies (html, css, typescript, vite) for the frontend
+- **Clean**: Use Deno to provide a fast, secure backend environment.
-- Use Deno for the backend
+- **Lightweight**: Leverage existing browsers (such as Edge or Chrome) to display the application interface.
-- Leverage existing browsers (Edge, Chrome or others) for hosting the UI
+- **Typed**: TypeScript for both frontend and backend code.
-- Use typescript for both frontend and backend
+- **DRY**: Minimize boilerplate code by defining API interfaces once and deriving frontend and backend implementations.
-- Be able to publish as JSR component, so that it can be run without installation
+- **Installation Free**: Can be packaged as a JSR component, enabling installation-free execution.

-Check the demo app (which shows all your network interfaces) with the following single line command:
+To see a demo app (which displays your network interfaces), simply run the following command:

 ```bash
 deno run -A jsr:@timepp/dui/demo